Second Boer War

-The Second Boer War (Tweede Vryheidsoorlog, lit.
-'Second Freedom War', 11 October 1899 – 31 May 1902), also known as the Boer War, Transvaal War, Anglo–Boer War, or South African War, was a conflict fought between the British Empire and the Boer republics (the South African Republic and Orange Free State) over Britain's influence in Southern Africa.
+The Second Boer War (Note: (Tweede Vryheidsoorloglit.
+'Second Freedom War', 11 October 1899 – 31 May 1902), also known as the Boer War, Transvaal War, Anglo–Boer War, or the South African War.) was a conflict fought between 1899 and 1902 between the British Empire and the Boer republics (the South African Republic and Orange Free State) over Britain's influence in Southern Africa.

-The Witwatersrand Gold Rush caused an influx of "foreigners" (Uitlanders) to the South African Republic (SAR), mostly British from the Cape Colony.
-As they were permitted to vote only after 14 years residence, they protested to the British authorities in the Cape.
+The Witwatersrand Gold Rush caused an influx of "foreigners" (Uitlanders), most of them British from the Cape Colony, to the South African Republic (SAR), an independent Boer Republic.
+As they were permitted to vote only after 14 years' residence, they protested to the British authorities in the Cape.
 Negotiations failed at the botched Bloemfontein Conference in June 1899.
 The conflict broke out in October after the British government decided to send 10,000 troops.

 The war had three phases.
 In the first, the Boers mounted preemptive strikes into British-held territory in Natal and the Cape Colony, besieging British garrisons at Ladysmith, Mafeking, and Kimberley.
 The Boers won victories at Stormberg, Magersfontein, Colenso and Spion Kop.
 In the second phase, British fortunes changed when their commanding officer, General Redvers Buller, was replaced by Lord Roberts and Lord Kitchener, who relieved the besieged cities and invaded the Boer republics at the head of a 180,000-strong expeditionary force.
-The Boers, aware they were unable to resist such a force, refrained from fighting pitched battles, allowing the British to occupy both republics and their capitals.
+The Boers, aware that they were unable to resist such a force, refrained from fighting pitched battles, thereby allowing the British to occupy both republics and their capitals.
 Boer politicians fled or went into hiding; the British annexed the two republics in 1900.
 In Britain, the Conservative ministry attempted to capitalise by calling an early general election, dubbed a "khaki election".
 In the third phase, Boer fighters launched a guerrilla campaign.
 They used hit-and-run attacks and ambushes against the British for two years.